java try with resources for detecting barcodes in JPEG

 Step 1: Load the JPEG File with Barcodes

-Begin by loading your JPEG file to prepare for barcode detection:
+Begin by loading your JPEG file:

 import com.groupdocs.metadata.Metadata;